 (You’ve got to love a bargain – right?)

 Another plus point about this hotel is that it’s right next to Gloucester Road tube station, which made getting around so much easier!

 When it comes to how to a spend a weekend in London shopping-wise, I just have to recommend both Oxford Street and Regent Street to my fellow fashionistas.

 There’s just so much choice on offer, whether you’re looking for high street bargains or luxury designer goods.

-Finally, another thing to do in terms of how to spend a weekend in London is head to Olives restaurant in Kensington.
+Finally, are you a foodie?
+If so, another thing you can do in terms of how to spend a weekend in London is eat at Olives restaurant in Kensington.

-We were looking for a place on our last night where we could have a nice dinner when Olives popped up on Google.
-Not only does the restaurant specialise in amazing Italian food (my favourite), but the reviews were excellent and it was only a two-minute walk from our hotel!
+Not only does the restaurant specialise in amazing Italian food (my favourite), but it was only a two-minute walk from our hotel!